Warrenton, MO Dog Bite Lawyer | Personal Injury Attorneys | Halvorsen Klote

 • Evaluate your case — A dog bite lawyer can go over the details and advise whether you have a valid claim.
 They will review all of the evidence and how it fits with law and case precedent.

-• Represent you in court — If your claim goes to court, a dog bite lawyer can represent you and advocate for your rights.
+• Represent you in court — If your claim goes to court, a dog bite lawyer can present your case to a judge and jury and argue for the compensation you deserve.

 Understanding Dog Bite Laws